ucan-wg/awake/README.md

 #### 3.4.2.3 Direct UCAN Challenge

 If UCAN auth is required by the Responder, the Requestor MUST provide a UCAN.
-This is the same strategy as the one used by the Responder in s3.3 (FIXME): the UCAN MUST be encrypted with the session key and the IV from the encosing payload, MUST be given in a raw format, and MUST be inline (without a JSON object wrapper or similar).
+This is the same strategy as the one used by the Responder in [§3.3](#33-responder-es tablishes-point-to-point-session): the UCAN MUST be encrypted with the session key and the IV from the enclosing payload, MUST be given in a raw format, and MUST be inline (without a JSON object wrapper or similar).

 The UCAN MUST be issued (`iss`) by the Requestor's DID (not the temporary DID), and its audience (`aud`) MUST be the Responder's DID.
 The `att` field MUST be set to an empty array (i.e. it MUST NOT delegate any capabilities).
 The `prf` array MUST fulfill the capabilities set by the Responder.